its-radio/its-radio.github.io/_posts/2025-02-20-Nuts-Write-Up.md

 published: True
 layout: post
 title: HTB Write-Up | Medium Sherlock | Nuts
-date: 2025-02-24
+date: 2025-02-20
-description: A write-up for Hack The Box's forensics challenge 'Nuts'
+description: A write-up for Hack The Box's forensics challenge 'Nuts'.
+This challenge focuses primarily on file forensics, with the evidence consisting solely of a forensic image of a targetted filesystem.
 tags: forensics medium sherlock HackTheBox
 categories: Write-Ups
-thumbnail: assets/img/compromised/thumb.webp
+thumbnail: assets/img/nuts/thumb.webp
 ---

 <style>